xiix0/scam/README.md

-You will live to see your grandchildren.
+You have taken yourself too seriously.